-While masks are recommended in schools, what are the circumstances under which a student will be asked to wear a mask during the school day?
+If guidelines change and masks become recommended in schools, what are the circumstances under which a student will be asked to wear a mask during the school day?
 Can the district require a child to mask at any point during the day without parent notification?

 - School Bus: Per Federal government, masks MUST be worn on public transportation, which includes school buses.

 - Close Proximity: When social distancing of at least 3 feet is not possible.

 - Classroom: Where a fellow student or faculty member needs reasonable accommodation due to an immunocompromised medical condition or other health issue.

 - School Health Office: When sent to the school’s health office with COVID-19 symptoms.

 Since situations can arise throughout the school day that require masking, it is not feasible to contact parents each time a child needs a face covering while at school.